-The College Judicial Board exists as a means of ensuring that students at Smith College uphold the standards for student ethics and conduct outlined in the
+The College Conduct Board exists as a means of ensuring that students at Smith College uphold the standards for student ethics and conduct outlined in the

 Smith College Student Handbook.
 The Board hears cases of alleged infractions of non-academic rules (academic infractions are handled by the Academic Honor Board) and makes decisions about the outcomes of cases.